al6x/nim/nodem/readme.md

 # Performance

-The main use case is hundreds of nodes in local network exchanging lots of small messages.
+The main use case is tens or hundreds of nodes in local network exchanging lots of small messages.

 Current limitations and possible areas for improvements: